1. Getting started with MicroPython on the ESP32¶

 Let’s get started!

 The first thing you need is a board with an ESP32 chip.
 The MicroPython software supports the ESP32 chip itself and any board should work.
-The main characteristic of a board is how the GPIO pins are connected to the outside world, and whether it includes a built-in USB-serial convertor to make the UART available to your PC.
+The main characteristic of a board is how the GPIO pins are connected to the outside world, and whether it includes a built-in USB-serial converter to make the UART available to your PC.

 Names of pins will be given in this tutorial using the chip names (eg GPIO2) and it should be straightforward to find which pin this corresponds to on your particular board.